 The team’s first practices were held at the Hayes-Barton pool (the old Pullen Park pool) and Peace College.
 RSA swam in the “bubbled” Candler Swim Club from 1972 until the bubble deteriorated beyond repair in 1982 and RSA moved practices to the Garner Road YMCA and Optimist Club Pool.
 During the summer, practices were held at various neighborhood pools, including Scottish Hills and the Triangle Swim Club.

-In 1987, in response to increased costs and constantly dwindling pool time, the RSA purchased purchasing a new bubble for use at the Candler Swim Club.
-On December 6th, 1987, the bubble went up and Candler Swim Club became the fall and winter home of RSA for the next twenty years.
+In 1987, in response to increased costs and constantly dwindling pool time, RSA purchased a new bubble for use at the Candler Swim Club.
+On December 6th, 1987, the bubble was installed and Candler Swim Club became the fall and winter home of RSA for the next twenty years.